 Registration Days - all employees, including summer employees, are expected to work on registration days.
-It may be necessary to work additional hours during the b.
-Office of Financial Aid Dress Code Policy

-Fall Registration period but compensatory time will be offered.
+It may be necessary to work additional hours during the Fall Registration period but compensatory time will be offered.

-College Goal Tennessee - all full-time employees will need to be available this one day each year to assist with this campus/community event.
+Various Campus Events such as Preview Day - all full-time employees will need to be available each year to assist with this campus/community event.
 Administrators will attempt to make it every other year for non-administrative employees but it may not be always possible.
-(Updated 12/15/14)
+Adjustments to schedules will be made based on the expectations of the event and number in attendance.
+(Updated 10/01/2020)